FullValueRider/VBALib/README.md

 ## Overview of library contents

 The library offers
-- a degree of enhanced reflection,  e.g. GroupInfo.IsNumber, GroupInfo.IsContainer, GroupInfo.IsList etc, Similarly for Arrays, ArrayInfo.Ranks, ArrayInfo.Count, ArrayInfo.HoldsItems etc
+- a degree of enhanced reflection,  e.g. GroupInfo.IsNumber, GroupInfo.IsContainer, GroupInfo.IsList etc, Similarly for Arrays, ArrayOp.Ranks, ArrayOp.Count, ArrayOp.HoldsItems etc
-- enhanced Collections (SeqA, SeqC, SeqL with SeqAL, SeqH planned.)
+- enhanced Collections (SeqA, SeqC, SeqL etc.)
 - an en enhanced DIctionaries (KvpA,KvpC, KvpL with KvpAL and KvpH planned)
 - string interpolation for formatting strings (formatting characters and positional variables)
 - Map, Reduce,Filter,and Count functionality on seq and Kvp classes and a set of functions to use in such operations